-We are Australia’s online travel insurance specialists and we’re committed to offering you comprehensive travel insurance at competitive prices so you can travel with peace of mind without breaking the bank.
+We are Australia’s online travel insurance specialists and we’re committed to offering you comprehensive and award-winning travel insurance products at competitive prices.

 Your children (and grandchildren) insured for free

 All medical conditions considered online or over the phone

 Smartraveller.gov.au and the Department of Foreign Affairs recommend that every traveller take out holiday insurance before they leave Australia, no matter how safe they feel their trip will be.
 If you need medical treatment, have your passport stolen or need emergency assistance to get the help you need, then travel in-surance can assist you.

 Here in Australia, travel insurance is not that expensive.
 Most of the time it’s just a fraction of your airline ticket and it can even work out equivalent to a cup of coffee a day.

 The last thing you want is to end up with a policy that doesn’t cover what you need.
 So to get you started here’s a few things you should consider: